Designer: Archie Struthers (2001)

 Red 72 4930 67.8 118

-General Comments: We played on a soggy, dreary day so pace of play was quite good.
-Apparently, it is an issue on this course usually though due to so many people looking for their balls.
-The range was expansive and the putting green offered a good feel for the greens on the course.
-I will stress that it is important to play the correct tees on this very challenging course.
-Our foursome played the blues, and wet conditions made the 6800 yard course play well over 7000 yards.
-Honestly, I felt I played great and barely managed to break 90 and still was the lowest by far in my foursome of ~10 handicaps.
+General Comments: We played on a soggy, dreary day so pace of play was quite strong.
+Apparently, it is usually an issue though due to so many people losing balls.
+The range is expansive and the practice green offers a good feel for the greens on the course.
+It is important to play the correct tees on this course.